 Low Serotonin - Serotonin is responsible for stabilizing our mood and making us feel calm, relaxed and optimistic.
 Some pretty important values for a nursing shift!
 People who consume refined sugar generally have low serotonin levels.
 Often they have trouble making good decisions because of fuzzy thinking.
 That can make it harder for you to resist cravings.

-Most nurses I spoke to had the same major complaint – tired and needing energy…….
-PLUS it was becoming increasingly hard to lose weight!
+I researched nurses' nutrition years ago, and 95% of the ones I spoke to had the same major complaint – tired and needing energy.
+PLUS it was becoming increasingly hard for them to lose weight!

-So by now, you are probably ready to hear the steps you can take to boost your sugar levels without gaining weight for a GREAT night shift:
+So by now, you are probably ready to hear the steps you can take to boost your energy levels without gaining weight for a GREAT night shift:

 1) Note how you feel after eating specific foods.